 In an interview for OZY, Ron Conway talked about the dos and don’ts in pitching.
 Do show the investors why they should listen to you.
-Do use a picture or even better a demo or a prototype, it makes is much more clear.
+Do use a picture or even better a demo or a prototype, it makes it much more clear.
 If you still haven’t reached that level, you can compare your startup to other companies and products.
 That way the investors can visualize the product or service.
-One of the things you shouldn’t do during your pitch is rambling, you have to be precise with all of your answers.
+One of the things you shouldn’t do during your pitch is rambling; you have to be very precise in all of your answers.

 Paul Graham, Y Combinator

-Just like Dave McClure and Ron Conway, Paul Graham recommends explaining the problem as soon as possible as well as showing a demo so the investors can visualize your concept.
+Just like Dave McClure and Ron Conway, Paul Graham recommends explaining the problem as soon as possible as well as showing a demo so the investors can visualise your concept.